natt96z/cybersac/docs/source/forensics.rst

 Introduction - Unraveling the Digital Trails: Empowering Justice in Cyberspace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Welcome to our Cyber Forensics Challenge page!
 Explore and download virtual machines designed to simulate real-world scenarios, where you'll uncover clues, analyze digital evidence, and solve intriguing mystery questions.
 Sharpen your investigative skills and embark on a journey to become a digital detective in the realm of cybersecurity!
-(Usually computers will be provided with needed software pre-installed)
+(Usually, computers will be provided with needed software pre-installed)

 Whats The Difference Between Virtual Box and VMWare?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~